Where can audiologists obtain a complete listing of Medicare reimbursement rates for procedure codes?

 Your selected CPT codes will be displayed with the payment amount.

 Non-institutional providers and suppliers use the CMS 1500 form to bill Medicare Part B services, Medicaid, and private health plans.
 Diagnosis codes are inserted in Sections 21 and 24E.
 CPT codes are inserted in Section 24D.
-You may print sample black and white copies [PDF] through the CMS website or obtain copies from your local Medicare carrier, local printing companies, or the Government Printing Office (212-512-1800).
+You may print sample copies [PDF] through the CMS website or obtain copies from your local Medicare carrier, local printing companies, or the Government Printing Office (212-512-1800).

 Medicare's policy is that you should code for the sign(s) or symptom(s) that prompted the test to be ordered.
 For instance, a newborn fails an infant hearing screening and is referred for follow up testing which results in normal findings.
 In this situation, 389.9 (Unspecified hearing loss) would be appropriate.

 No. Medicare statute specifically excludes coverage for screening services except for mammography.

 How do audiologists know which codes Medicare will and won't allow to be billed on the same day?